-We headed back up to Smell Skanky Bed and Breakfast and nicely explained that we were moving because their hotel wasn’t quite what the internet had implied.
+We headed back up to Smelly Skanky Bed and Breakfast and nicely explained that we were moving because their hotel wasn’t quite what the internet had implied.

-The owner was very friendly and helpful and the food (Indian, Nepali and Western style) is good and cheap enough.
+The owner was very friendly and helpful and the food (Indian, Nepali food and Western-style) was good and cheap enough.
 Give it a go.

 We were just a hundred yards or so away when we stopped to take the photo below.
 Shortly after taking this I slipped in the mud falling heavily on my right buttock and took D’s knees out in the process.

-Next day dawn was spectacular but still no mountain views.
+The next day dawn was spectacular but still no mountain views.
 Our very enthusiastic guest house owner took me up to his roof where we could just make out a few peaks of the Langtang range if I stood on a chair.
 At least I saw the snows briefly.

-Unless I blow the picture up to grainy and pixelated you probably won’t be able to see them, it was much better with the naked eye and on a clear day those mountains must be spectacular.
+Unless I blow the picture up to grainy and pixellated you probably won’t be able to see them, it was much better with the naked eye.

 Chef and D both felt a bit rough so we skipped the long trek we’d planned for today in favour of a short 5Km “Nature Trail” through thick forest on narrow paths.

-Is Nagarkot Worth It?
+Is Nagarkot Nepal Worth Visiting?

 Yes, we thought so.
-Particularly if you have plenty of time in Nepal and won’t be trekking but want to glimpse the mountains.
+Particularly if you have plenty of time in Nepal and won’t be trekking, but want to glimpse the mountains.
 It’s also handy for acclimatisation.